franciscoxavier04/pm-BIM/docs/installation-and-operations/configuration/README.md

 To still reach the internal login route for e.g., an internal administrative user, you can manually navigate to `/login/internal`.
 This route is only available when the direct login provider is set.

+> [!NOTE]
-> **NOTE:** This does not stop a user from manually navigating to any other omniauth provider if additional ones are configured.
+> This does not stop a user from manually navigating to any other omniauth provider if additional ones are configured.

 *default: nil*